Muzietto/geiesmonads/README.md

 =========================
 Crisp clear Javascript monads.

-New with release 2.0
+New with RELEASE 2.0
 --------------------
-Minor improvements to the maibe monad.
+- Minor improvements to the maibe monad:
+  - introduction of inner functions some() and none()
+  - streamlining of the API
-Major improvements to the state monad.
+- Major improvements to the state monad:
+  - monad as pure JS function - see 7)

-Implementation of monadic labeling for a binary tree and its comparison with manual labeling.
+- Implementation of monadic labeling for a binary tree and its comparison with manual labeling.
 See 4)
-Usage of state monad to emulate imperative programming - see 5)
+- Usage of the state monad to emulate imperative programming - see 5)

 TRAINING
 --------
 - We start with experiments with Identity and Maybe monad.
 We verify the three laws for both of them.
 - We improve on the design and create a chainable Maybe monad.
 - We implement a state monad along the lines of 2) and 3) and verify the three laws also for that.
+See files geiesmonads_0.1.js and geiesmonads_0.2.js.

 ORIGINAL CONTRIBUTION
 ---------------------